 You can take a picture of a document or painting under an angle to avoid unwanted reflections and resulting loss of detail and color quality, and then turn it into a perpendicular view with this plug-in.

-Move your mouse over the image to see how a normal picture can be transformed into a virtual helicopter view, and obtain the plug-in.
+Click on the image to see how a normal picture can be transformed into a virtual helicopter view, and obtain the plug-in.

-The Fourier Transform plug-in has been designed by A.V.
+The Fourier transform plug-in has been designed by A.V.
 Chirokov to make filtering in the frequency domain available for free.
 It uses one of the fastest implementations of the Discrete Fourier Transform and has many applications, such as separating or removing periodical patterns, and analyzing and enhancing certain periodical patterns.
 This can be very useful e.g. in removing printing screens / rasters to avoid Moiré-patterns, while retaining as much detail as possible.
 Includes the forward and inverse Fourier transform.